otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 publisher and the Prekey Server, which preserves deniability.

-In order to correctly perform the DAKEZ with the publisher, the untrusted Prekey Server should be able to generate ephemeral ECDH keys and long-term ed488-EdDSA keys.
+In order to correctly perform the DAKEZ with the publisher, the untrusted Prekey Server should be able to correctly generate ephemeral ECDH keys and long-term ed488-EdDSA keys.

 When this untrusted Prekey Server runs out of prekey messages, a "No Prekey-Messages on Storage" message should be returned, as define in its [section](#no-prekey-messages-on-storage-message).
 A default prekey message should not be returned until new prekey messages are uploaded to the untrusted server as the consequences to participation deniability with this technique are currently undefined and, thus, risky.

-Nevertheless, this causes that OTRv4 protocol to be subject of DoS attacks when a Prekey Server is compromised or the network is undermined to return a "No Prekey-Messages on Storage" message from the Prekey Server.
+Nevertheless, with this, the OTRv4 protocol can be subject of DoS attacks when a Prekey Server is compromised or the network is undermined to return a "No Prekey-Messages on Storage" message from the Prekey Server.

 ## Notation and Parameters